Home Page Overview Site Map Index Appendix Illustration About Contact Update FAQ

 Dark Matter

 Long before the era of extragalactic astronomy it was recognized that the distribution of "fuzzy objects" in the sky is not random.
-Even the small sample of the 35 Messier objects2,3 now recognized as galaxies exhibits this nonrandomness; nearly half of these
+Even the small sample of the 35 Messier objects now recognized as galaxies exhibits this nonrandomness; nearly half of these

 cluster of galaxies 1 cluster of galaxies 2 objects are in the vicinity of the Virgo Cluster.
 By the 1960s enough data have been collected to classify the clustering of the galaxies.
 It can be grouped into two categories - the regular and the irregular.
 Their properties are shown in Table 04-01 below.
 Figure 04-01a shows a typical cluster of galaxies at z = 1.10 with contours for X-ray emission.
 Figure 04-01b shows another cluster about 1 billion light year further away.
 The X-ray emission shown in purple reveal the hot intracluster gas.
 It is estimated that the composition of a cluster is 10% galaxies, 20% intracluster medium (gas), and 70% dark matter.